 I’m Sorry, But Your Duck is Dead

-Don Schwerzler, a friend and business partner sent me a story a few weeks ago.
-Don has a weird sense of humour maybe that is why we get along so well.
+A friend and advisor sent a story a few weeks ago.
+He has a weird sense of humor maybe that is why we get along so well.
 Here is the story.

 A well-respected veterinary surgeon, close to retirement age, had a practice at the edge of town.
 One day a man brought a very limp duck into his office.
 As the pet owner laid his pet, Cuddles, on the table, he asked the surgeon to help the pet duck.
 The vet pulled out his stethoscope and listened to the bird's chest.
 After a moment or two, the vet shook his head and sadly said, "I'm sorry, your duck, Cuddles, has passed away.
 I cannot help you."

 The distressed man asked, "Are you sure?"
 "Yes, I am sure.
 Your duck is dead," replied the vet.
-"How can you be so sure?" he protested.
+"How can you be so sure?" the duck’s owner protested.
 "I mean you haven't done any testing on him or anything.
 He might just be in a coma or something."

 The vet said nothing, turned around, and left the room.
 He returned a few minutes later with a black Labrador retriever.
 As the duck's owner looked on in amazement, the dog stood on his hind legs, put his front paws on the examination table and sniffed the duck from top to bottom.
 He then sat back on his haunches, looked up at the vet with sad eyes, and shook his head.